 The Megawheels S1 is a budget electric scooter.
 At this price tag, you cannot expect to get insane performance when it comes to distance and speed.
 However, It should still provide a good quality scooter which is comfortable to ride and handles everyday use.

-I would say that with its 14 mph top speed and 8-12 miles range, highly dependant on the user’s weight, it mostly caters to teenagers and lighter adults.
-If you have a bigger bone structure I suggest going with something more durable and with a little more power underneath the hood.
+I would say that with its 14 mph top speed and 5-8 miles range.
+Highly dependant on the user’s weight, it mostly caters to teenagers and by stretching it, even to lighter adults.
+If you have a bigger bone structure then I suggest going with something more durable and with a little more power underneath the hood.

 Nonetheless, the scooter’s design is very smart and I especially like the unique folding mechanism.
 I have never encountered a folding mechanism that works the same way on any of the scooters I’ve previously tested.
 Easy to use and it enables you to adjust it, even if just a bit.